 What would you need to present as evidence to prove that a gift was made to you individually rather than to you and your spouse?
 I suppose that it would need to be a testimony.
 While it may not be possible to get Aunt Ada to come to your trial and testify as a witness that she did indeed gift that dinette set to you as an individual (given that it was a wedding present), you may be able to get your third cousin to testify that the bass boat he gifted you was for you alone since he didn't know that you were married.
 Otherwise, I don't know what evidence would exist to show the mindset of the gift giver- other than their testimony.

 Would your testimony be enough to show that something was a gift and not a sale of goods?

 Consider the following example while we attempt to answer the above question.
 Suppose that you and your spouse are getting a divorce.
 During your marriage, you have gifted two vehicles from your parents.
 To prove that the first vehicle was a gift, you get up on the witness stand and testify as such.
 However, regarding the second vehicle, you are truthful in telling the judge that it was given to you by your parents in exchange for some work you had done around their house years earlier.

-I believe that the testimony regarding vehicle number one is sufficient as far as establishing that the vehicle was given to you as a gift.
-This would be especially true if there was no contrary evidence presented.
+I believe that the testimony regarding vehicle number one is sufficient to establish that the vehicle was given to you as a gift.
+This would be especially true if there were no contrary evidence presented.
 However, the second vehicle pretty clearly was not a gift.
 A gift can be thought of as a piece of property given to another without anything given back in return.
-If you received a piece of property in exchange for money, for another good or for a service you previously provided or will provide in the future, then the property you received cannot be considered a gift.
-Therefore, that second vehicle would properly be classified as a part of the community estate.
+Suppose you received a piece of property in exchange for money, for another good, or for a service you previously provided or will provide in the future.
+In that case, the property you received cannot be considered a gift.
+Therefore, that second vehicle would correctly be classified as a part of the community estate.

 What to do about refinancing a loan on a separate property home?